 ISSUE #1: Technical, Clean-up Legislation

 Background: The Board requests several technical, clean up amendments be included in this year's sunset bill.
-The amendments were approved by the Board at the September 20, 2024 Board meeting.
+The amendments were approved by the Board at the September 20, 2024, and November 14, 2024, Board meetings.